 eBPFscripts that monitor kernel activities.
 For more information on each of this tool, see the man page describing how to use it and what functions it performs.

 kernel-toolspackage.
 It reports on processor topology, frequency, idle power-state statistics, temperature, and power usage on the Intel 64 processors.

 iostatis provided by the

 sysstatpackage.
-It monitors and reports on system input/output device loading to help administrators make decisions about how to balance input/output load between physical disks.
+It monitors and reports on system IO device loading to help administrators make decisions about how to balance IO load between physical disks.

 irqbalancedistributes hardware interrupts across processors to improve system performance.

 ssprints statistical information about sockets, allowing administrators to assess device performance over time.
 Red Hat recommends using